Creating a NoSQL database on Azure

 0. Introduction [🔗]

-In this tutorial we will set up a database and fill it with records containing information about the periodic table of elements.
-In a subsequent tutorial, we’ll build an API for the public to access this database (without needing to log in to your Azure account πŸ˜‰).
+In this tutorial we set up a database (an ’empty container’).
+We then proceed to write records to this database, specifically information about the periodic table of elements.
+In a subsequent tutorial, we’ll build an API providing public access to this database.
+This access happens without needing Azure account credentials.
+This is in effect a toy model of creating an open data resource that you might share with other researchers.

 1. Get your environment ready [🔗]